FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_config.md

 │-- start.sh # Console Startup Script
 │-- get_account.sh # Account Generation Script
 │-- get_gm_account.sh # Account Generation Script, State Secret Edition
-│-- contract2java.sh # Solidity/WBC-Liquid contract files are compiled into development tool scripts for java contract files.
+│-- contract2java.sh # Solidity / WBC-Liquid contract files are compiled into development tool scripts for java contract files
 ```

 ### 2. Configure Console

 - Configuration of blockchain nodes and certificates:
-  - Copy all files in the node sdk directory to the 'conf' directory。
+  - copy all files in the node sdk directory to the 'conf' directory。
-  - Put the 'config' in the 'conf' directory-example.toml 'file renamed to' config.toml 'file。Configure the 'config.toml' file, where the content of the added comment is modified according to the blockchain node configuration。
+  - Rename the 'config-example.toml' file in the 'conf' directory to the 'config.toml' file。Configure the 'config.toml' file, where the content of the added comment is modified according to the blockchain node configuration。

 The sample configuration file is as follows: